Vedant00Maske/AgriAiBB/README.md

 ![Screenshot 2025-01-22 210034](https://github.com/user-attachments/assets/5b945e7d-bbb0-4463-b06f-681445e102bd)

 ## Overview

-Smart Farming Assistant is an innovative solution that uses advanced technology to help farmers improve productivity and make better decisions.
-The platform features a Smart Crop Recommendation system powered by machine learning to suggest optimal crops based on soil nutrients, climate, and historical data.
-It also includes a Plant Disease Identification tool using convolutional neural networks (CNNs) to accurately diagnose plant diseases from uploaded images, enabling timely intervention.
-Additional features such as real-time Weather Forecasts, tailored Fertilizer Recommendations based on soil quality and crop requirements, and a Smart Farming Guide for crop management further enhance its value.
-With a user-friendly web app, farmers can easily access these insights and tools to improve farming practices.
+**BioSage** is an AI-driven agricultural decision support system designed to empower farmers with cutting-edge technology to enhance productivity and sustainability.
+The platform integrates advanced machine learning models to provide **Smart Crop Recommendations** based on soil nutrients, climate conditions, and historical data, ensuring optimal crop selection for maximum yield.
+Its **Plant Disease Identification** tool leverages convolutional neural networks (CNNs) to accurately diagnose diseases from uploaded images, enabling early detection and timely intervention.

+Additional features include **real-time Weather Forecasts**, **customized Fertilizer Recommendations** tailored to soil quality and crop needs, and a **Smart Farming Guide** that offers actionable insights for crop management.
+With a user-friendly interface, BioSage ensures that farmers, regardless of their technical expertise, can easily access these tools and make data-driven decisions to improve farming practices, reduce costs, and promote sustainable agriculture.

+Developed as part of the **AgriAI Hackathon 2024**, BioSage addresses critical challenges in modern farming, such as unpredictable soil conditions, pest infestations, and climate variability, making it a comprehensive solution for the agricultural community.

 ## Research Paper